-The Real Madrid midfielder is out of the World Cup semi-final against Netherlands on Wednesday - and now Argentina need a complete re-think to get the best out of their star man
+The Real Madrid midfielder is out of the World Cup semifinal against the Netherlands on Wednesday - and now Argentina needs a complete rethink to get the best out of Messi.

 Jorge Valdano scored four goals during that tournament, Jorge Burruchaga struck the winner in the final, Sergio Batista snarled in midfield and gave Maradona the platform to work his magic.

 Twenty-eight years on, Argentina again boast the best player in the world and rely on him as the focal point of the team.
 But Lionel Messi cannot do it entirely on his own, either.

 As he prepares for Wednesday’s semifinal clash with the Netherlands in Sao Paulo, Messi will reflect that the level of responsibility on his shoulders will be even greater without his right-hand man: Angel Di Maria.

 Argentina has won all five of its World Cup matches so far by just one goal, with Messi scoring four in the tournament and providing the crucial assist for Di Maria’s extra-time winner against Switzerland in the last 16.

 The thigh injury sustained by the Real Madrid star during the quarterfinal against Belgium means the Albiceleste supporters will not see a repeat of that combination against Holland.